IMMUNO-ONCOLOGY XCHANGE

 Welcome to hubXchange’s Immuno-Oncology Xchange East Coast 2023, bringing together executives from pharma and biotech to address and find solutions to the key issues faced in developing immuno-oncology therapies, through a series of roundtable discussions.

-Discussion topics will cover Immune Biomarkers, Translational Research, Clinical Development, Combination Strategies and Next-Generation Therapies.
+Discussion topics will cover Immune Biomarkers, Translational Research, Clinical Development, Cellular Therapies and Next-Generation Therapies.

 Take advantage of this unique highly interactive meeting format designed for maximum engagement and collaboration with your peers.